defold/doc/docs/en/manuals/writing-code.md

 ### Linting configuration

 The built-in code editor performs code linting using [Luacheck](https://luacheck.readthedocs.io/en/stable/index.html) and [Lua language server](https://luals.github.io/wiki/diagnostics/).
-To configure the Luacheck configuration, create a `.luacheckrc` file in the project root.
+To configure the Luacheck, create a `.luacheckrc` file in the project root.
 You can read the [Luacheck configuration page](https://luacheck.readthedocs.io/en/stable/config.html) for the list of the available options.
 Defold uses the following defaults for the Luacheck configuration:

 ```lua
 unused_args = false,     -- don't warn on unused arguments (common for .script files)